 $ mvn clean install

-This will build Alluxio, resulting in a series of compiled jars, as well as run all the tests.
-Depending on your hardware this may take anywhere form several minutes to half an hour to finish.
+This will build Alluxio, resulting in a series of compiled jars, as well as run all checks and tests.
+Depending on your hardware, this may take anywhere form several minutes to half an hour to finish.

 $ mvn -T 2C clean install -DskipTests -Dmaven.javadoc.skip -Dfindbugs.skip \ -Dcheckstyle.skip -Dlicense.skip